 “Email newsletter builder software for Windows”

 Mail Styler is an email builder software for Windows.
-The software allows you to create email templates by editing one of the predesigned email templates or by designing one from scratch.
+The software allows you to create responsive email templates by editing one of the predesigned email templates or by designing one from scratch.

-Once you download Mail Styler on your computer, you only have access to a limited number of free email templates, while all the other options (labeled new or PRO) are exclusive to paying users.
+Once you download Mail Styler on your computer, you only have access to a limited number of free responsive email templates, while all the other options (labeled new or PRO) are exclusive to paying users.